What is life insurance and why do you really need it?

 In just a couple of minutes, our calculator can show you some term life insurance quotes to help you get a better feel for how much coverage you need and what it might cost.

-Quotes for permanent life policies – whole life or universal life – can be requested online, but you won't get the instant answers like you can for term life insurance.
+Quotes for permanent life policies – whole life or universal life – can be requested online, but you won't get instant answers like you can for term life insurance.
 You will probably have to provide your name and contact information so that a professional can contact you directly.
 Generally, the quoting and application process for permanent life insurance is a little more complicated than it is for term life.
 And, as with term life quotes, the estimated premium amount may be revised up or down after the application process is complete.

 Evaluating and comparing life insurance companies